platformsh/platformsh-docs/docs/src/integrations/source/github.md

 * `PLATFORM_SH_PROJECT_ID` is the ID for your Platform.sh project.

-For example, if your repository is located at `https://github.com/platformsh/platformsh-docs`, the command would be something like the following:
+For example, if your repository is located at `https://github.com/platformsh/platformsh-docs`, the command is similar to the following:

 ```bash
 platform integration:add --type=github --token=abc123 --repository=platformsh/platformsh-docs --project=abcdefgh1234567